RicTu/Depth-camera-sticker-tracking/README.md

 -->

 ## Work flow of this project
-* The interaction pipeline between host side (e.g. computer) and the device side (e.g. camera):
+* The interaction pipeline between the host side (e.g. computer) and the device side (e.g. camera):
 <img src="Figures/OAK-D_FFT_pipeline.png" width="400">

-* The work flow when we capture the image data from the OAK-D camera
+* The workflow after we capture the image data from the OAK-D camera:
 <img src="Figures/OAK-D_FFT_work_flow.png" width="750">

 ## Reference
+* [Hough circle in OpenCV](https://docs.opencv.org/3.4/d4/d70/tutorial_hough_circle.html)
 * This project is a side project from [Nordlinglab workshop 2021 OnCVnAI Hackathon](https://bitbucket.org/nordlinglab/nordlinglab-oncvnai_hackathon/src/master/)
-* [Hough circle in OpenCV](https://docs.opencv.org/3.4/d4/d70/tutorial_hough_circle.html)
-* The script and figures are contribute by Jose chang, Ric Tu, and Jacob Chen
+* The project is contributed by Jose chang, Ric Tu, and Jacob Chen from [Nordlinglab](https://www.nordlinglab.org/)